What to do if your computer won't play videos?

-Some videos won't play on your new MacBook Air, and you're wondering how to fix this problem since you can't ditch those videos altogether.
+Your new MacBook Air laptop can't play videos, and you're wondering how to fix this problem since you can't ditch those videos altogether.
 They could be in a format not supported by your PC.
-Some movies may not play anymore after Windows 10 upgrade or from SD card or your camera.
+Some movies may not play anymore after Windows 10 upgrade or from an SD card or your camera.
 Whatever the case, you can solve this problem of videos not playing on your laptop through the following ways.

 Convert the videos to supported formats